MindeKing/TipsModAutoLang/README.md

 Still under development, but I wanted to get a head-start on the GitHub page.

 Not affiliated with Darkhax-Minecraft in any way.

+## Problem(s):
+* In order to make a tip resource pack, you have to:
+  - Create an individual .json file for every loading screen tip you want to add,
+  - and write down each tip's text in in each file,
+  - or write a unique reference key in each tip file, then copy that reference key to a localle code .json in a separate "lang" folder.
+* Not much documentation exists for the 1.21.1 version of the "Tips" mod.
+* I havent been able to find a single tip resource pack on Modrinth, probably because they're so difficult to make.
+* There are too few loading screen tips present in the mod.
+## Solution(s):
+* Bullet
 ## Settings:
 ### Terms